Table of Contents

 With more data labeling solutions going into production, and later into the training model of AI systems, more edge cases will be considered.

 Under this circumstance, it is a must that you build your own teams of QC to exclusively handle the quality of the annotated datasets.
 They will not work the way the old QC staff did.
 On the contrary, these specialized experts can function without detailed guidelines and focus on spotting and fixing issues with large datasets.

 What about security?
 With the security, the QC team should follow a stringent process of maintaining security of the annotation process.
 This should be ensured throughout the whole project.

 From autonomous vehicles to medical imaging, in order for the AI system to run smoothly without glitches, a staggering amount of data is required for annotation.

-Metadata is the data clarifying your datas.
+Metadata is the data clarifying your data.
 With the same old annotations as the code snippets you put in at the Java class or method level that further define data about the given code without changing any of the actual coded logic, metadata is for data management.

 All in all, metadata is created and collected for the better utility of that data.

 If we can make good use of the metadata, any human errors including misplacing things, management malfunctions, etc. will be tackled.
-With metadata in hands, we will be able to find, use, preserve and reuse data in a more systematic manner.
+With metadata in hand, we will be able to find, use, preserve and reuse data in a more systematic manner.

 - In finding data, metadata speeds up the process of finding the relevant information.
-Take a dataset in the form of audio for an example.
+Take a dataset in the form of audio for example.
 Without metadata and the management from it, it would be impossible to us to find the location of the data.
 This also applies to data types such as images and videos.